Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

 in units of MeV for Skyrme and RMF models, respectively.
-See the red and blue dashdotted ellipses in Fig. \ref{fig:svLLinear}.
-The covariance is dominated by the experimental error of $\Delta F^{Ca48}$ or $\Delta F^{Pb208}$.
+See the red and blue dash-dotted ellipses in Fig. \ref{fig:svLLinear}.
+The covariance is dominated by the experimental error of $\Delta F^{\mathrm{Ca}48}$ or $\Delta F^{\mathrm{Pb}208}$.
 The precision of the fitting formulas in Eq. (\ref{eq:fit_Sv}) and Eq. (\ref{eq:fit_L}) serves as a minor modification.

-Based on the linear relationship inferred from the posterior distribution of the chosen RMF and Skyrme models, we further examine the $L$ and $S_\mathrm{V}$ values inferred from the PREX and CREX experiments, respectively.
-Equations (\ref{eq:fit_Sv}) and (\ref{eq:fit_L}) can be rewritten as

-Given the $\Delta F^{\text{Pb208}}$ and $\Delta F^{\text{Ca48}}$ values measured by PREX and CREX, respectively, Eqs. (\ref{eq:LVsSvPb}) and (\ref{eq:LVsSvCa}) define a band in the $S_\mathrm{V}$-$L$ plane, as shown in Fig. \ref{fig:svLLinear}.
-Note that the slope coefficients $a'/a$ and $b'/b$ are very different.
-These differing slopes allow us to constrain $S_\mathrm{V}$ and $L$ independently using either $\Delta F^{\text{Ca48}}$ or $\Delta F^{\text{Pb208}}$.
-Our PREX constraint band on $S_V-L$ is superior to that of previous PREX-2 analysis\cite{Reed2021} as shown in Fig.\ref{fig:svLLinear}, since we disentangle the PREX constraint from the $S_V-L$ correlation due to binding energies and charge radii.
-The overlapping region of these two bands represents the range of ${S_\mathrm{V},L}$ inferred by the 1-$\sigma$ experimental measurements from both PREX and CREX, which is quantitatively described by Eq. (\ref{eq:SvL_cov}).
+Comparing to previous PREX-2 analysis~\cite{Reed2021}, our constraints on $S_V$ and L are less affected by the basic finite nuclei ground state properties.
+The overlapping region of these two bands represents the range of ${S_\mathrm{V},L}$ inferred by the 1-$\sigma$ experimental measurements from PREX-2/CREX, which is quantitatively described by Eq. (\ref{eq:SvL_cov}).